 Hire a car

-It’s easiest to arrange hire car pick-up at the airport as it will save you fussing around with a taxi.
+It’s easiest to arrange a hire car pick-up at the airport as it will save you fussing around with a taxi.
 Having your own car also gives you the freedom to come and go as you please and spend more time seeing the area.
 The drive from the airport to Perth city is around 15 minutes.
-Visit DriveNow for for car hire in Perth as they compare rates from a range of different hire companies like Budget, Hertz and Europcar.
+Check out DriveNow for car hire in Perth as they compare rates from a range of different hire companies like Budget, Hertz and Europcar.

 Find a base

 The best place to base yourself is in Perth city as everything you want to see and do is only a short drive away.
-If you’re looking for a luxurious holiday stay, check out The Richardson Hotel & Spa.
-If you’re after a mid-range option, Hotel Ibis and Best Western Premier Hotel are good options.
+If you’re looking for a luxurious holiday stay, check out COMO The Treasury.
+If you’re after a mid-range option, QT Perth and Best Western Premier The Terrace Hotel are good options.
 For a stay with more space and your own kitchen, check out Adina Apartment Hotel.